 Let’s just say we did not go hungry.

 Healthy Travel Food Resources

 Did you know I have a whole book of snacks “to go?”
 Healthy Snacks to Go is my first eBook, and since spring 2010, it’s been helping real food families everywhere conquer the temptation of convenience foods when the days get busy.

 I’d love you to have this resource for your summer travel plans.
 If you’ve already got it on your computer somewhere but you haven’t opened it much, consider this your reminder to get on with it!
 You won’t be sorry.

-If you’d love to take a peek, you can get a 22-page excerpt for free right HERE by entering your name in the form a little way down the page.
+If you’re interested and would like to take a peek, you can get an excerpt for free right HERE just a little way down the page.

 More Healthy Travel Food Ideas

 The community on Facebook shared plenty of other ideas for healthy car snacks and meals, and I’ve got a few more up my own sleeve as well: